manicai/StringFill/README.md

 ## Questions

-**Can I use it with Dictionary&lt;string, object&gt;?** Yes, if you pass in a generic dictionary of string to anything it will perform the look up based on the keys of the dictionary rather than the properties.
+**Can I use it with Dictionary&lt;string, object&gt;?** Yes, if you pass in a dictionary, generic or otherwise, it will perform the look up based on the keys of the dictionary rather than the properties.